Baka632/aneot-vintage/README-EN.md

 # Another End of Terra (AnEoT) for Vintage Devices

-A fanmade literary journal based on mobile game *Arknights*, redesigned for vintage devices.
+A fanmade literary journal based on mobile game *Arknights*, redesigned for vintage devices now.

-Notice: This is a unofficial project.
+Notice: This is an unofficial project.

 ## Build Instructions